Welcome, Spring Equinox!

 On the equator, the sun will be directly overhead at noon.
 Equinoxes are the only times when both the North and South poles are lit by sunshine at the same time.

-Equinoxes have been marked and celebrated around the world for centuries.
 In Japan, for example, Vernal Equinox Day is a public holiday.
-At the Mayan site Chichen Itza in Mexico, people gather during the equinox to watch the sun create a shadow pattern that resembles a serpent descending a pyramid called El Castillo.
+At the Mayan site Chichén Itzá in Mexico, people gather during the equinox to watch the sun create a shadow pattern that resembles a serpent descending a pyramid called El Castillo.
+At Stonehenge (England), Druids and modern pagans gather to witness the sunrise at the ancient monument.

-It really tells a story about movement.
+It tells a story about movement.
 Even at the moment when day and night appear equal, the trajectory has already shifted.
 For a brief moment the long darkness that was winter begins to turn toward spring.

 From that moment forward in the Northern Hemisphere, daylight gradually grows longer each day.
 The sun rises earlier, sets later, and the path toward summer begins.